bitplane/pierdat/README.md

 Docker containers and VMs that serve their own data.
 Peer to peer, or pier to pier I guess.

-Status: work in progress.
+Status: proof of concept, not battle tested and likely very insecure.

 ## todo

+* cross network seeding
+* finish ipfs
+* hypercore
+* e2dk
+* web
-* write some tests
+* ...
-* write some more backends

 ## Usage